World Heritage in Japan 5

 Historic Monuments of Ancient Kyoto (Culture, registered in 1994)

 Historic Monuments of Ancient Kyoto consist of 17 properties (shrines, temples and castles) in Kyoto City, Uji City and Otsu City.
-Some have been reconstructed but original properties were built between 8th to 16th Centuries.
+Some have been reconstructed but original properties were built between

 In 1994, the year of 1200th anniversary of foundation of the Heian-kyo Capital City, Kyoto was registered as world heritage.